martin-martin/mentorship/answers.md

 **Student B:** Queenstown, the capital city, is very much worth a visit!
 The waterfront area gives you some beautiful views of the ocean, and the food is excellent!
 The national museum called Te Papa is also there and super interesting.
 You can learn all kinds of things about New Zealand’s geography, animal and plant life, and history!

 **HINT:** What is the capital of New Zealand?
 Take 2 minutes to research the place is Student B is referring to and then craft your response to best help Student A plan his or her trip.

+---

+Hei Student A!
+As Student B mentioned, Queenstown is a great place to go in New Zealand, there are tons of things to do there.
+However, what I think that she wanted to mention was Auckland (which is the capital of New Zealand).

 ## Scenario 5: It's just too much
 Student: This is all so frustrating!
 I don’t think I can figure any of this out.
 I’ve gone over and over the videos in this course, but I’m just not getting it.
 Every time I sit down to work on the project, I just can’t seem to remember what to do next.
 I guess I’m just not cut out for engineering.